lakshmi0418/lsp_theory/filestheory.md

     • stat() / fstat() / lstat(): These system calls retrieve metadata about a file.
 The kernel accesses the inode to gather information such as file size, permissions, and timestamps.
     • close(): When a file descript

-117. How to print the Hello wo    • Group ID (GID) of the file's group.